ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 Bidirectional traffic datapath:
 TRAFFICGEN_TREX_PORT1 <--> NIC1 <--> ovs-bridge (openflow) <--> Guest-eth1 <--> bridge <--> Guest-eth2 <--> ovs-bridge (openflow) <--> NIC2 <--> TRAFFICGEN_TREX_PORT2

-The total length of time for these tests is 1.5 hours approximately.
+The total duration for these tests is about 1.5 hours.

 The T-rex server should be installed as per the above ovs_perf instructions and the cabling is the same.
 Two NICs wired back to back from the T-Rex server to the server under test.

-The system requirements are similar as above ovs_perf test on the DUT with the following considerations:
+The system requirements are similar as above ovs_perf test on the DUT:

 * The user must be root
-* You have at least 24 1G hugepages available.
+* At least 24 1G hugepages available.
 * The DUT has an internet connection available to download a custom VNF images and to install proper rpm packages includes openvswitch, dpdk, dpdk-tools, qemu-kvm, kernel-tools, qemu-img, etc.
 * The server has enough cores to support a PMD mask of 4 threads plus 5 VCPUs for the VNF image where the cores are on the same NUMA as the NIC if you are running on a multi numa system.